How Georgia Stanway found World Cup ‘discipline’ thanks to surprise mentor

 Throughout the World Cup, it did not need to be pointed out to her that England could not afford another absence, which put pressure on Stanway from the moment she picked up an early yellow card in the opening game against Haiti.
 Stanway walked a fine line as England faced tough, physical and competitive games against both Nigeria in the last-16 and Colombia in the quarter-finals.

 It was a key topic during Stanway’s pre-match chats with her mentor Chadwick, where the midfielder told herself that she needed to be “disciplined Georgia”.
-It helped Stanway visualise what was needed, and bring a “sensible” approach to a playing style that relies on tenacity I think over the last four games I think I’ve just picked and chose when I do need to go for it and when I don’t,” she says.
+It helped Stanway visualise what was needed, and bring a “sensible” approach to a playing style that relies on tenacity.
+“Over the last four games I think I’ve just picked and chosen when I do need to go for it and when I don’t,” she says.

-With her yellow card wiped, Stanway is set to be released against Australia, a fixture that appears purpose-built to the full-blooded approach that Stanway would usually bring to every game.
-Stanway, though, is determined to take a long-term lesson from her spell of self-control, with the Lionesses set to require cool heads when they face the Matildas and a home crowd of over 75,000 at Stadium Australia.
+With her yellow card wiped, Stanway is set to be released against Australia, a fixture that appears purpose built for the full-blooded approach that Stanway would usually bring to every game.
+Stanway, though, is determined to take a long-term lesson from her spell of self-control, with the Lionesses set to require cool heads when they face the Matildas and a home crowd of more than 75,000 at Stadium Australia.
 One thing for certain though is that a call with Chadwick will remain key to her preparations.
 “I’ve found what works for me,” Stanway smiles.
 “So I’m not going to change that.”

 Join our commenting forum